olexij/persistent-cache-storage-elastic/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/evangraan/persistent-cache-storage-elastic.
-This gem was sponsored by Hetzner (Pty) Ltd - http://hetzner.co.za
+This gem was sponsored by Advantest Europe GmbH https://www.advantest.com/

 ## License